yamamotsu/TrajecSimu/README.md

 ```

 ### Demo
 `driver_sample.py` is a sample driver code to run simulation.
-See comment in the file.
+See comments in the file.

+A sample rocket configuration file `sample_config.csv` and a thrust curve `sample_thrust.csv` are available.

 ## Licence